lilyosah/TIW-demo-spa/README.md

     If it worked, you will see some sort of indicator or the environment name at the beginning of the line.

-6. Install Django inside the virtual environment.
+7. Install dependencies inside the virtual environment.

-    `$ python -m pip install Django`
+    `$ python -m pip install -r requirements.txt`

-7. Navigate to the Django project.
+8. Navigate to the Django project.
-    `$ cd todo-app`
+    `$ cd todo-be`

 ### To start the development server

 These steps will need to be run every time you work on the project.

-1. Within the correct virtual environment and directory (run the steps to activate the env if it is not already activated and cd into your project folder) apply any necessary migrations.
+1. Within the correct virtual environment and directory (run the steps to activate the env if it is not already activated and cd into your project folder (myproject)) apply any necessary migrations.

     `$ python manage.py migrate`